localnative/localnative/localnative-app-mdbook/src/quick-start.md

 You can use [DB Browser for SQLite](http://sqlitebrowser.org/) to explore the database.

 ## Note
-Windows currently does not have a desktop UI due to an upstream [issue](https://github.com/neon-bindings/neon/issues/357).
+Windows currently does not have a standalone desktop app due to an upstream [issue](https://github.com/neon-bindings/neon/issues/357).